Community

 Lebron James Family Foundation will pay college tuition for more than 1,000 kids.

-On Thursday LeBron James announced his foundation will pair up with the University of Akron and will fully sponsor more than 1,000 scholarships for children currently in his I Promise program based in Akron, Ohio.
+On Thursday, LeBron James announced his foundation will pair up with the University of Akron.
+The foundation will fully sponsor more than 1,000 scholarships for children currently in his I Promise program based in Akron, Ohio.

 The LeBron James Family Foundation has been giving a helping hand to children from the third to the seventh grade.
 James is now taking it one step further by saying he will cover their tuition costs if they meet the requirements.
 A year’s tuition alone at the University of Akron is around $9,500.